CatOfJupit3r/re-math-ember-game/README.md

 don't forget to star the repository if you like it!
 If you encounter any bugs, please report them in the issues section or fix them yourself and make a pull request!

 And yes, I did this program instead of studying for my exams, and yes, I'm proud of it.
+(I got 80/100, LET'S GOOOO)

 <p align="center">
   <img src="media/cat_eat.gif" alt="animated" />